Lotte Reiniger

 Missing datasets

 Data is never missing in the absolute sense.
-As Mimi Ọnụọha states: "Missing data sets" are the blank spots that exist in spaces that are otherwise data-saturated.
+As Mimi Ọnụọha states: "'Missing data sets' are the blank spots that exist in spaces that are otherwise data-saturated.
 Wherever large amounts of data are collected, there are often empty spaces where no data live.
-The word "missing" is inherently normative.
+The word 'missing' is inherently normative.
 It implies both a lack and an ought: something does not exist, but it should."
-(2018)
+(2016)

 Missing datasets

-What is included in the DFF and WFPP databases?
+What data are included in the DFF and WFPP databases?

 Here you can see which films could — or should — be also included in Wikidata.